hafeezkhan909/hafeezkhan909.github.io/_pages/about.md

 *Reach out by email if our interests align and you wish to collaborate!*

-**Also, I’m actively seeking an internship for Summer 2026—ideally one where the loss goes down, and my learning goes up!!**
+**Also, I’m actively seeking an internship for Summer 2026—because models aren’t the only ones that need fine-tuning!!**